-- Your work area may be over compacted if you see cracks in the soil.
-This may have happened by using a compactor with unnecessarily high-impact force or by compacting soil that was too wet.
-You can fix over-compacted clay soil by minimizing traffic when it is wet, by adding a composite of granular soil to the mix or by switching to a different compactor with less impact force.
+Your work area may be overcompacted if you see cracks in the soil.
+This might have happened by using a compactor with unnecessarily high-impact force or by compacting soil that was too wet.
+You can fix overcompacted clay soil by minimizing traffic when it is wet, by adding a composite of granular soil to the mix or by switching to a different compactor with less impact force.

-- A walk behind roller with a padfoot drum would be the best choice when working with cohesive soils such as clay or silt, especially compacting trench backfill.
-Choose a plate compactor or walk behind roller with a smooth drum when working with more granular soils or asphalt.
+A walk-behind roller with a padfoot drum would be the best choice when working with cohesive soils such as clay or silt, especially when compacting trench backfill.
+Choose a plate compactor or walk-behind roller with a smooth drum when working with more granular soils or asphalt.